Gad-Bioinfo-Lab/cnvCompare/src/README.md

         --vcf : Input files are in VCF format
         --bed : Input files are in BED format
-        -s, --suffix <string>: The suffix used to name the ouput files The output files are written in the same path of the input file, adding this suffix in their names before the extension (.vcf or .bed or anyhting else) (default : "counts")
+        -s, --suffix <string>: The suffix used to name the ouput files The output files are written in the same path of the input file, adding this suffix in their names before the extension (.vcf or .bed or anyhting else) (default : "count")

 You need to provide only 2 mandatory options : the input file list and the file format